murpholinox/murpholinox.github.io/_posts/2019-02-01-rmsoftlink.md

 # Force of habit kicks in
 rm -r dir1-sym2/
 rm: cannot remove 'dir1-sym2/': Not a directory
 # Wait!.. what!?
-Force of habit again kicks in
+Force of habit, again, kicks in
 rm -rf dir1-sym2/
-# Not a single error message, hehehe we won! let's check
+# Not a single error message, hehehe we won! ... let's check
 ls -li
 total 8
 36049241 drwxrwxr-x.
 2 murphy murphy 4096 Feb  1 11:33 dir1